staltz/multiserver-dht/README.md

 npm install --save multiserver-dht
 ```

 This module is a multiserver plugin that joins a Distributed Hash Table (DHT) and uses channel keys as "addresses" where peers communicate as clients and as servers.
+Uses [hyperswarm](https://github.com/hyperswarm) under the hood.

 ## Usage